 Use different font sizes – people scan large text first.

-It’s easy to get carried away once you start writing, so how do you keep your copy on track?
+It’s easy as an SEO copywriter to get carried away once you start writing.
+So how do you keep your copy on track?

 Use the Four Cs: